innocent-gift/RECIPIEAPP/README.md

  1. OVERVIEW

 The Recipe Generator is a web application that helps users discover and explore recipes from around the world.
-The application provides an intuitive interface to search, filter, and browse recipes from The MealDB API, complete with detailed instructions, ingredients, and meal categories.
+The application provides an intuitive interface to search, filter, and browse recipes from The Spoonacular API, complete with detailed instructions, ingredients, and meal categories.

 Note: This application is intended for educational purposes and recipe inspiration.
 Always verify food allergies and dietary requirements before preparing any recipes.